-Genuine Awana Grand Prix wheels - lathed to perfection
+Official Awana Grand Prix wheels precision lathed for Speed

-The inside tread is trued removing imperfections and reducing wheel weight so your car has a faster start out of the gate,
+- The inside tread is trued removing imperfections and so your wheels turn fast and smooth

-Net result is a precision tuned, FAST wheel
+- Net result is a precision tuned, Super FAST Ultra-Lite Wheel

 Get the Ultimate Speed Advantage